betterscientificsoftware/bssw.io/Documentation/StyleGuide/StylingCuratedContent.md

 ###### *Mutliple resources of the assorted type*

 Many times, a curated article may have a collection of various types of resources.
 In that case, it may be difficult to create a table at the very start of the article for these different types of entities.
 So, please create tables as and when needed throughout the article.
-An example of this is the curateed content article, titled *[A Collection of Resources for Sustaining Open Source Software](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/OSSSustainabilityResources.md)*, located in the curated content directory
+An example of this is the curated content article, titled *[A Collection of Resources for Sustaining Open Source Software](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/OSSSustainabilityResources.md)*, located in the curated content directory

 #### Main Body text
 1. Contains one or more paragraph about the resource.